How it started

 The Malawi chair

 The Malawi chair is handmade by Malawi artisans in the South of this beautiful yet very poor country.
 The chairs are used in traditional ceremonies in Malawi, but are now a hype in Cape Town, Ibiza, and Amsterdam.
-The frame is made from sustainable bamboo, and the woven sides are made of water reeds.
+The frame is made from sustainable blue gum tree, and the woven sides are made of water reeds.
 The very comfortable chairs are lightweight and are an authentic addition for an ethnic look & feel.
-Whether inside as dining chairs, or outside as terrace chairs, it adds a beautiful edge.
+Whether inside as dining chairs, or outside as terrace chairs, it adds a beautiful edge to your home.

 MaMa Malawi is happy to source the chairs directly from Malawi, so that we can help in the fight against poverty, and improve economic freedom for the beautiful people of Malawi.